The Road Travelled

 “OK, Now we are serious … Wanted Alive (preferably)

-All road, rigging, lighting and sound crew pre 1982 that were involved with act, CLS, Nova, Jands or just crewing doing O/S and Aussie bands around Australia and NZ.
+All road, rigging, lighting and sound crew pre 1982 that were involved with ACT, CLS, Nova, JANDS or just crewing doing O/S and Aussie bands around Australia and NZ.

 If you are alive and/or know where someone is, get involved.